ufidon/crypt/labs/lab02/README.md

 * Decrypt the ciphertext
 * Compare the decryted message with the original message, *they should match*.

-2. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Caesar cipher
+2. Write code to demonstrate encryption and decryption on text file [military plan one.txt](./data/military%20plan%20one.txt) with Caesar cipher
-3. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Caesar cipher
+3. Write code to demonstrate encryption and decryption on text file [military plan two.txt](./data/military%20plan%20two.txt) with Caesar cipher
-4. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Caesar cipher
+4. Write code to demonstrate encryption and decryption on text file [military plan three.txt](./data/military%20plan%20three.txt) with Caesar cipher
-5. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Simtran cipher
+5. Write code to demonstrate encryption and decryption on text file [military plan one.txt](./data/military%20plan%20one.txt) with Simtran cipher
-6. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Simtran cipher
+6. Write code to demonstrate encryption and decryption on text file [military plan two.txt](./data/military%20plan%20two.txt) with Simtran cipher
-7. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Simtran cipher
+7. Write code to demonstrate encryption and decryption on text file [military plan three.txt](./data/military%20plan%20three.txt) with Simtran cipher

 __Report__